 ChE 280.
 Chemical Engineering Research.
-Offered to Ph.D. candidates in Chemical Engineering.
+Offered to Ph.D. candidates in chemical engineering.
 The main lines of research now in progress are:

 Turbulent heat transfer.
 Turbulent mass transfer.
 Phase and thermodynamic behavior of fluids.
 Measurements of transport coefficients.

-Reaction kinetics.
+Reaction kinetics and mechanisms.
 Combustion.
 Applied mathematics.
 Liquid state physics.
-Applied chemical thermodynamics.
+Rheology and flow of suspension, and emulsions.
+Optimization and stability studies.
 Mechanics of dispersions.

-Gas chromatography.
+Plasma chemistry.